scipp/scipp/doc/beamline_completion.md

 Probably should research and provide best practice for storing ParameterMap equivlent information

+### Activity 6 - Make InstrumentView compatible

+Should be relatively straight forward given wide spread use of `ComponentInfo`.
+Only complexities are:
+- Parameters displayed from ParameterMap
+- Any use of DetectorInfo (think there are a few) which would need to go via `DataSetView`

 ### Notes

 This is slightly beyond the remit of the discussion here, but one concern with the `Dataset` rollout plan is the surge in technical debt.
 Conceptional understanding for a time will be problematic as there will be two very different ways of supporting data reduction.
 The size of the codebase will also increase significantly for a time.
 It may be many years before the codebase can be collapsed.